 10 blank notecards (5 each of 2 designs) with envelopes in a decorative folio

 Printed on recycled paper

 Published with the McMichael Canadian Art Collection

-MacDonald, Harris, and a handful of other Canadian artists came to be known as the Group of Seven.
-Collectively these like-minded artists agreed: Canada’s rugged wilderness regions needed to be recorded in a distinctive painting style.
-This style would break from European tradition and reflect an increasingly nationalistic sentiment.
-Today, these men are among Canada’s most famous artists.
-For many, their works have come to symbolize what is the distinctly Canadian identity.
+J.E.H.
+MacDonald, with Lawren S. Harris and a handful of other Canadian artists, came to be known as the Group of Seven.
+Collectively these like-minded artists agreed: Canada's rugged wilderness regions needed to be recorded in a distinctive painting style.
+Today, these men are among Canada's most famous artists, and for many, their works have come to symbolize what is the distinctly Canadian identity.
 Among MacDonald’s most accomplished works are landscapes of the wild and scenic Algoma, Ontario, region.